Clarkson-Applied-Data-Science/2024_ia651_DineshPendyala_SrihariNagineni/README.md

 4. Random Forest Classifier
 5. XGBoost Classifier

+## Cross-Validation

+The models are evaluated using 5-fold cross-validation.
+The following metrics are computed:
+- Accuracy
+- ROC-AUC

 ## Results

 The results include model evaluation metrics and plots of ROC curves for each model.
 Below is an example of the output for one of the models:

+### Final Evaluation

+The models are trained on the entire dataset and evaluated using:
+- Classification Report
+- Confusion Matrix
+- ROC-AUC Curves

 ### SVC Classification Report:

+### ExploratoryDataAnalysis(EDA)